micmejia/bible-dump/NKJV/Romans/Rom 8.md

 And if Christ _is_ in you, the body _is_ dead because of sin, but the Spirit _is_ life because of righteousness.

 ###### 11
-But if the Spirit of Him who raised Jesus from the dead dwells in you, He who raised Christ from the dead will also give life to your mortal bodies [^d]through His Spirit who dwells in you. ## Sonship Through the Spirit
+But if the Spirit of Him who raised Jesus from the dead dwells in you, He who raised Christ from the dead will also give life to your mortal bodies through His Spirit who dwells in you. ## Sonship Through the Spirit

 ###### 12
 Therefore, brethren, we are debtors--not to the flesh, to live according to the flesh.